Rhymes Resonance: How Rhyme Shapes Early Literacy

 So, let’s sprinkle a bit of magic into our daily activities, infusing stories, songs, and playful conversations with the charm of rhymes.
 In doing so, we pave the way for the early literacy adventure that awaits our young learners.
 It’s not just teaching rhyming; it’s weaving a spell of language that is both delightful and empowering.

-In the next section, we dive into the myriad of ways rhyme benefits our little learner’s journey.
+In the next section, we dive into the ways rhyme benefits our little learner’s journey.

 Rhyme is a…